AurorinhaBoreal/VotacaoCRUD-FrontEnd/README.md

   - Create the docker image ```docker compose up -d```

-Obs: To run the frontEnd with the backEnd locally you have to change the API_URL env variable to the localhost url
+Obs: To run the frontEnd with the backEnd locally you have to change the API_URL env variable to the localhost.
+You need to do it before running docker compose up -d, or else you'll have to delete the container and the image that was already created using ```docker rm [containerID]``` and ```docker rmi [imageID]``` respectively.

 ## Choosen Design